-UN-Habitat
+UN-Habitat COVID-19

-Water, sanitation and hygiene in informal settlements and COVID-19
+Key messages on water, sanitation and hygiene in informal settlements

 Access to safe water and sanitation services is critical to stop the spread and reduce the impact of COVID-19 in urban settings.
 The water, sanitation and hygiene (WASH) needs of people living in informal settlements and slums, require specific attention.